Tim Wright (English musician)

-Tim Wright has been active as a musician and composer since the early 1990s, working predominantly at the experimental end of the spectrum of electronica and dance music.
-Besides his birth name, Wright has worked under various names, most notably Germ.
+Tim Wright was active as a musician and composer from the early 1990s until his death in 2025, working predominantly at the experimental end of the spectrum of electronica and dance music.
+Besides his birth name, Wright worked under various names, most notably Germ.
 He also worked under the name Tube Jerk, a solo project.
 He was a founding member of Sand, a five-piece experimental rock/jazz/electronic group.
 Other pseudonyms he has used include Pin, Moondog, Asphere, Speed Baby.

 Germ

 Wright's first commercially available releases were under the pseudonym Germ.
 Described as "one of the most influential, under-recognized forces of innovation in the European experimental electronic music scene" (Sean Cooper, Allmusic), Germ was initially a solo bedroom project but grew with the aid of engineer John Dalby at Finsbury Park Studios to encompass collaborations with Hilary Jeffery (trombone), Matt Miles (double bass) and Nicholas Bullen (electric bass).

 Germ released three EPs and two albums, "Gone" and "Parrot" on General Productions Recordings (GPR) in 1995.
-Wright continues to use the Germ name for the occasional remix, the most recent being of John Richards' "Suite for Piano and Electronics" (2007 Nonclassical).
+Wright continued to use the Germ name for the occasional remix, the most recent being of John Richards' "Suite for Piano and Electronics" (2007 Nonclassical).